AlanYahpi/AlanYahpi/README.md

 - When I am not on PC, I write or read 📚
 - Hugest fan of [Aurora Aksnes](https://youtu.be/Y1YTg6SEed8?t=4)
 - Looking to live in a norwergian forest 🏕️
 - I speak Spanish, English & Italian.
-French & Norwergian on hold.
+French, Latin & Norwergian on hold.

 ### My ol' reliable 🛠